SpiderDave/DavePatcher/README.md

         limited.
 Can not be nested currently, only comparison with string is supported.

+    choose <string>
+        randomly selects an item in <string> separated by spaces and puts the result in the variable "CHOICE".
+        Example:
+            choose apple banana orange potato
+            print %choice%

     include <file>
         include another patch file as if it were inserted at this line.
 There are some limitations with this, as it's parsed differently than the